Information current as of Monday 19th October 2020

 Q) I have had bloods done.
 Now what?

-A) Your doctor will arrange for a Telehealth consultation after the bloods are back to discuss results with you.
-At the time of paying for your face to face consultation the reception staff will ask you to sign a consent form for the dermatologist to conduct a telehealth consultation with you.
+A) Your doctor may arrange for a Telehealth consultation or a face-to-face consults after the bloods are back to discuss results with you.
+At the time of paying for your face to face consultation the reception staff may ask you to sign a consent form for the dermatologist to conduct a telehealth consultation with you.
 This consent form will be scanned into your history.

 Q) I have had a biopsy/surgery.
 Now what?